Massachusetts voter registration guide

 Massachusetts voter registration deadlines

-- Register to vote (by mail): Postmarked 20 days before Election Day
+- Register to vote (by mail): Postmarked by 10 days before Election Day

 Check your Massachusetts voter registration status

-- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Massachusetts registration using the Massachusetts voter registration lookup tool.
+- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Massachusetts registration using the Massachusetts voter registration lookup site.

 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.